Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 But they're not.

-But it doesn't look like they are.
+But it doesn't look like they are,

-So now I need to join your side because it's actually looking like you're going to win.
+because it's actually looking like you're going to win.

 Oh, no.

-I assume that's verbatim how that conversation went.
+verbatim how that conversation went.

 Shrewd negotiators.

-Unfortunately for him, Hitler caught wind of this duplicity
+Unfortunately, for him, Hitler caught wind of this duplicity

 and ordered the occupation of Hungary by German troops in March 1944.

-So Horthy was placed under house arrest
+So Hawthie was placed under house arrest

-and a pro-German puppet government was installed in Budapest
+and a pro-German puppet government was installed in Budapest.

 Like literal puppets?